Sistava

-Guide — — by Sistava
+Guide — by Mahmoud Zalt

 Practical 2026 guide to hiring AI employees.
 The 9 roles to hire first, what they cost vs human salaries, how the platform works, and how to onboard one in under an hour.